-Many businesses had to close down and lay off employees and are waiting for government SBA support.
+Many businesses had to close down and lay off employees even with government SBA support.
 During these uncertain times is when people and companies may take to extreme measures in 6 months to a year from now to protect themselves financially.

-Update April 2020: The list of Coronavirus Class Action Lawsuits pile up.
+Update The list of Coronavirus Class Action Lawsuits pile up.
 You don’t want to be on this list.
 Learn more here.
+The list of Coronavirus lawsuit categories being filed- make sure you are protected.

 Overall, coronavirus will continue to create a rocky financial pathway over the next 6-12 months, and the key is for you to prepare financially to make sure you are protected.